ddupas/ddupas.github.io/_posts/2023-01-18-Mining and Stats.md

 # [FISH] Repoman

-The entire project is hosted on Github with a more detailed breakdown how it works in the README.
+The entire project is hosted on Github with a more detailed breakdown of how it works in the README.

 [https://github.com/ddupas/msfish](https://github.com/ddupas/msfish)